TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-agentheartbeat.md

 	`ps -ef | grep ambari_agent`

 * Then run the following command to show CPU utilization:<br>

 	`top -p <ambari-agent-pid>`

 * Restart the Ambari-Agent if CPU utilization is high:<br>

 	`service ambari-agent restart`

 * You can also try killing the Ambari Agent process and starting it again:<br>

 	`kill -9 <ambari-agent-pid>`
 	`service ambari-agent start`

 **3. Networking Issue**

-* Check if any of the /etc/hosts or /etc/resolv.conf files are manually modified.
+* Check if any of the /etc/hosts or /etc/resolv.conf files were manually modified

 ## **Recommended Documents**